decrn/tilogics/README.md

 # Type Inference Logics

-This repository contains a brief explanation of the supplementary material that we include as part of the paper submission.
+This document contains a brief explanation of the supplementary material that we include as part of the paper submission.
 We intend to supply a more thorough overview for the artifact submission.